-3. Is the applicant the property owner of the land on which the project will be implemented? ☐ Yes.
+4. Is the applicant the property owner of the land on which the project will be implemented? □ Yes.
 No. Please provide the name and contact information for the Property Owner(s) of Each Parcel within Project Footprint or provide a demonstrated plan to obtain the authority from the property owner(s).
-4. Describe Proposed Greenery Include quantity of each plant or tree to be planted.
+5. Describe Proposed Greenery Include quantity of each plant or tree to be planted.
 Also note environmental benefits of the selected species (e.g., if the species is native, drought resistant, non-allergenic, or low-BVOC emitting), if possible.
-5. Area of Project Footprint to be created or Enhanced (acres or square footage) 6.
+6. Area of Project Footprint to be created or Enhanced (acres or square footage) 7.
 Proposed Irrigation Systems Describe the type of irrigation systems (e.g., drip, overhead spray)

-7. Project Limitations Describe any possible project limits such as parking, hours of operation, available staffing, user fees, seasonal restrictions, or other ecological considerations.
-8. Sensitive Receptors Provide a list of sensitive receptors (e.g., schools, day cares, residences) within 1,000 feet of the project Name of Location Distance from Project
+8. Project Limitations Describe any possible project limits such as parking, hours of operation, available staffing, user fees, seasonal restrictions, or other ecological considerations. ٩ Sensitive Recentors Э. Provide a list of sensitive recentors (e.g. schools day ca res residences) within 1 000 feet of the project es, residences/ within 1,000 reet of the project N ame of Location Distance from Project 14

-9. Estimated Timeline for Project Implementation

-Provide an estimated timeline for project implementation assuming project is notified of grant approval within 90 working days of submittal of application.
-Include preliminary design, environmental documentation, permitting, long-term operations and maintenance commitments, and any other relevant actions as steps in this timeline.
-Date Action Describe the measures that will be utilized to assure completion of the project within the indicated time.
+10. Estimated Timeline for Project Implementation Provide an estimated timeline for project implementation assuming project is notified of grant approval within 90 working dove of submitted of application Include preliminary design, environmental documentation, permitting, long-term operations and maintenance commitments, and any other relevant actions as steps in this timeline.
+Date Date Action Describe the measures that will be utilized to assure completion of the project within the indicated time.